-Having an employment history overview enables auditors to align logged CPD activities with the practitioner's professional role as well tracking practice hours over the last 3-years.
+Having an employment history overview enables auditors to align logged CPD activities with the practitioner's professional role, as well as tracking practice hours over the last two-years.

-A full CV is not required but rather a brief description of key responsibilities in the practitioner's current and previous roles over the relevant triennium is sufficient.
+A full CV is not required, but rather a brief description of key responsibilities in the practitioner's current and previous roles over the relevant biennium is sufficient.

-3. Confirmation of a Peer Review
+Confirmation of a peer review

-Practitioners are required to sign a declaration they have undergone a peer review/performance appraisal within the previous 12-months.
+Practitioners are required to sign a declaration that they have undergone a peer review/performance appraisal within the previous 12 months.